bartosz-antosik/vscode-spellright/README.md

 * Spells **plain text**/**markdown**/**LaTeX** documents, *strings*/*comments* parts of most **source code** (C++, Python, JavaScript, Batch etc.) documents and *text*/*comment* nodes on **XML**/**HTML** class documents.
 * Supports **every language** that can be used with either of the below mentioned native spelling engines (e.g. all languages available in Microsoft Office etc.)
-* Spelling **multiple languages in one document** using InDoc commands to switch between languages.
+* Spelling **multiple languages in one document** using In-Document commands to switch between languages.
 * **Case sensitive** which means that it will distinguish between *english* and *English*, *french* and *French* etc.
 * Spells **short words** and **abbreviations** (etc., I'm, i.e., ...)
 * Spells **CamelCase**, **snake_case** and **digit2inside** compound phrases respecting Unicode capital/small letters distinction (e.g.: *SuperŚlimak* -> *Super* *Ślimak*) and capital letter adhesion (e.g.: *HTMLTest* -> *HTML* *Test*).
 * Unobtrusive **GUI**/**command** interface for switching spelling dictionary (language) and turning spelling ON/OFF for particular document class.
-* **In document commands** (abbreviated *InDoc*) allow to switch spelling ON and OFF despite global settings and switching spelling language.
+* **In Document commands** allow to switch spelling ON and OFF despite global settings and switching spelling language.
 * Small memory & CPU usage footprint - uses **offline**, **OS native** spell checking service whenever possible: Windows Spell Checking API (windows 8/10) or Hunspell (windows 7, macOS, Linux).
 * Extension uses **background processing** (on idle) and **differential edit notifications** to minimize area spelled during editing only to lines touched by changes.